-Natco Mekaguda unit received the Golden Peacock award for Occupational Health & Safety (GPOHSA) for the year 2014, Sheshtaha Suraraksha Puraskar- Silver trophy for the year 2015 and the Golden Peacock

-"The Company has had a strong environmental policy.
+Natco Mekaguda unit received the Golden Peacock award for Occupational Health & Safety (GPOHSA) for the year 2014, Sheshtaha Suraraksha Puraskar- Silver trophy for the year 2015 and the Golden Peacock a strong environmental policy.
 We believe that in the next three years, at least 50% of our power will come from wind and solar energy."
 Rajeev N, CEO